 There are many places on earth that I have visited that seem, well, unearthly.
 But none are as strikingly odd or as otherworldly as what lies below.
-You have to make a concerted effort to reach them — they’re clearly not something you may happen to see along the road on your way to somewhere else.
+You have to make a concerted effort to reach them—they’re clearly not something you may happen to see along the road on your drive to somewhere else.
 For just about everyone, they require that you explore them as a group in the company of a guide.
-They have their own vocabulary — speleology, spelunking, stalagmites and stalactites, boxwork, boulder choke, frostwork.
+They have their own vocabulary—speleology, spelunking, stalagmites and stalactites, boxwork, boulder choke, frostwork.
 And they’re like nothing else in the world.

 To me, caves and caverns are some of the world’s most intriguing natural phenomena.
 They quickly channel my inner geologist as I marvel at the evidence of millions of years of erosion, chemical processes, and tectonic events.
 They easily tap my inner child, who’s just dying to explore all those side tunnels and passages and discover a new chamber or river or pool.
 And they may also bring out a little uneasiness when a guide turns off the lights, plunging me into complete silence and an oppressive blackness so pure that I can’t see my hand in front of my face.